aj700/pqc_PKI/README.md

 ## License

-This project is open source and licensed under the MIT License.
+This project is open source and licensed under the MIT License, a copy is available in the same repo.
 You are free to use it for commercial or private use.

 ## References